-&lt;sup>216 D. Gordon Smith, The Critical Resource Theory of Fiduciary Duty, 55 VAND.
-L. REV. 1399, 1458 (2002) (contemplating that "the key residual ownership right in the corporation is the right to elect directors").
+&lt;sup>190 Smith, supra note 156, at 1458 (contemplating that "the key residual ownership right in the corporation is the right to elect directors").

-&lt;sup>217 RIBSTEIN, supra note 35, at 4 ("The corporation undeniably has driven business growth in the United States since the Industrial Revolution.").
+&lt;sup>191 RIBSTEIN, supra note 58, at 4 ("The corporation undeniably has driven business growth in the United States since the Industrial Revolution.").

-William A. Klein, The Modern Business Organization: Bargaining Under Constraints, 91 YALE L.J.
-1521, 1521 (1982) (suggesting that "the most useful way to analyze the modern business enterprise is to interpret the terms of the economic arrangements of a firm (partnership, corporation, cooperative) and the terms of the related economic arrangements that should not be analyzed separately from the firm (distributorship, loan agreement, employment contracts) as a series of bargains subject to constraints and made in contemplation of a long-term relationship").
+&lt;sup>192 William A. Klein, The Modern Business Organization: Bargaining Under Constraints, 91 YALE L.J.
+1521, 1521 (1982) (suggesting that "the most useful way to analyze the modern business enterprise is to interpret the terms of the economic arrangements of a firm (partnership, corporation, cooperative) and the terms of the related economic arrangements that should not be analyzed separately from the firm business firm is the ongoing social phenomenon that is the business.
+The legal part of the business equation is meant to facilitate the social and economic phenomenon.